 If you want to calculate the value of this function at x = 12, this can be done using the Excel Lognormdist function, as follows:

 This gives the result 0.066417115.

-Further information and examples of the Excel Lognormdist function can be found on the Microsoft Office website.
+For further information and examples of the Excel Lognormdist function, see the Microsoft Office website.

 If you get an error from the Excel Lognormdist function this is likely to be one of the following:

 |#NUM!||-||Occurs if the supplied x ≤ 0 or the supplied standard_dev ≤ 0.|